NickRiccardi/NBS_pipeline/README.md

 4.	*optional: non-normalized correlation matrices are saved as “corr.mat”

 Step 3: Run NBS GUI
+NOTE: corr_Z.mat and design matrix should be stored in their own folder - NBS doesn't like when other files are in the directory
 1. Select design matrix and normalized correlation matrices, specify GLM
 2. T-test, 5000 perms, NBS correction
 3. Use COG and labels .txt files